Counseling Psychology and Counselor Education (CPCE)

 Theories of career development and vocational choice and their implications in counseling.
 Emphasizes knowledge of occupational and career information sources and use of these data by counselors and counseling psychologists.
 Open to any student who has been admitted to an advanced degree program.

-This course introduces students to the theories and research of biological, cognitive, social and personality development across the lifespan, within the layers of context of people's lives.
-Special attention is given to the role in development of social class, gender, ethnicity and culture.
+This course examines theories and research related to biological, cognitive, and social development across the lifespan within the layers of the multidimensional context of people's lives.
+Special attention is given to the role of social class, gender, ethnicity, and culture in development.

 CPCE 5515 Assessment Methods In Professional Counseling Credits: 3